-Before my experience with infertility, I was never one to entertain the idea of alternative medicine.
-I knew that many women going through infertility utilized various forms of alternative therapies, but it was never something I considered.
+Before my experience with fertility challenges, I was never one to entertain the idea of alternative medicine.
+I knew that many women going through these same struggles utilized various forms of alternative therapies, but it was never something I considered.
 I simply stuck to what I was taught as an OB/GYN and relied on the guidance of my doctors.
-I do remember, however, going to my infertility appointments and seeing fliers for a local practice for acupuncture.
+I do remember, however, going to my fertility appointments and seeing fliers for a local practice for acupuncture.
 I admit, I rolled my eyes a few times thinking to myself, "Whatever … this stuff doesn't work."
-For nearly a year and a half of infertility treatments, I simply took what was prescribed for each IVF cycle and trusted in the process.
+For nearly a year and a half of fertility treatments, I simply took what was prescribed for each IVF cycle and trusted in the process.

 I thought about those acupuncture fliers and decided to see what it was all about.
 A month later, I had my first visit.
 I started acupuncture treatments for stress management and even agreed to take Chinese herbs for stress relief and improving my uterine lining.
 I have to admit, I still wasn't convinced that it would help, but at that point I was willing to try anything.
 I kept telling myself, "It's not going to hurt.
 I have nothing to lose."

 I did acupuncture and Chinese herbs from November until March, when my husband and I decided to transfer two more donor egg embryos.
 During these months of treatment, I can honestly say that my stress level was significantly reduced.
 Where I really noticed a difference was at work.
 My job is very fast-paced and high-stress on most days, and I seemed to come home less anxious and mentally drained.
 My husband noticed a difference as well.

 I can't say I went through treatment with acupuncture and Chinese herbs expecting a miracle, but I did let go and was committed to the process.
 I really did my part as a patient to make the most of my therapy.
 I can honestly say I tried.